Gears 5 collectibles guide – all collectible and component locations

 Ilima City License Plate

-Walk down the main road of the town to find a furnace alongside the path on the left-side.
+Walk down the main road of the town to find a furnace alongside the path on the right-side.
 Head close to the fire to find the license plate.

 Lost Gear Helmet